EPIRBS: FREQUENTLY ASKED QUESTIONS

 For more information on how the system works, take a look at the COSPAS-SARSAT website www.cospas-sarsat.org

 Yes, if you are likely to take your vessel beyond the reliable coverage area of coastal VHF stations.
-This coverage may extend to 60 nautical miles, depending on the height of the shorebased antennas, but remember that if your vessel does not have a high antenna, or if you rely on a hand-held VHF, the range may be less than 10 nautical miles.
-Marine band VHF does not work 'over the horizon', so however much power you transmit, the range will be limited by the curvature of the earth.
+Coverage may extend to 60 nautical miles, depending on the height of the shorebased antennas, but remember that if your vessel does not have a high antenna, or if you rely on a hand-held VHF, the range may be less than 10 nautical miles.
+Marine band VHF does not work ‘over the horizon’ except in unusual weather conditions, so however much power you transmit, the range will be limited by the curvature of the earth.
+Even close in to cliffs your VHF signal may not get through to the Coast Guard.

 If you think EPIRBs are just for offshore sailors, read this Catamaran Capsize in the Solent